ACME Overview¶

 Rate Limits¶

-Let’s Encrypt enforces rate limitations when using the production validation system, such as:
+ACME providers such as Let’s Encrypt often enforce rate limitations when using production validation systems.

 Five validation failures per account, per hostname, per hour